MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 } // end class
 ```

-Once the class is created, it can then be used, for example, in the following way:
+Once the class is created, it can then be used, for example, in the following way - Keep in mind that you cannot fetch the client/device IP address from the browser, an option to get around this could be a seperate service that returns the IP address:

 ```javascript
 const map = mapView.getMap();